 Escrow is a formal, legal arrangement in which transacting parties hire an escrow agent to act as a third party and oversee the transaction.
 The escrow agent ensures that neither party in the deal has an unfair advantage.
 The primary duty of the escrow agent is to safeguard the assets and funds of all parties based on agreed conditions.

 For example, when you sell a home in Crystal Beach, the escrow agent ensures that the buyer doesn’t default on the payment terms as per the agreement.
 Similarly, the escrow agent guarantees that the seller meets all the buyer’s conditions per the sale terms.

 What Is Earnest Money?

 Earnest money is a specific amount the buyer deposits into the escrow account after the seller accepts the buyer’s offer.
 Buyers do this to show their genuine interest in the home.
 The earnest money gives the seller the peace of mind that the buyer is not going to back out of the sale at the last minute.
-It doesn’t matter whether you’re selling the home to an individual buyer or a cash home buyer in Indian Shores; earnest money is part of the real estate deal.
+It doesn’t matter whether you’re selling the home to an individual buyer or a cash home buyer in Crystal Beach; earnest money is part of the real estate deal.